Dr. Elizabeth MacIsaac

 Elizabeth is the founder and Artistic Director of Ensemble Laude.
 She hails from Victoria, Canada, where she was trained both as a pianist and vocalist.
-After graduate studies in musicology at the University of Victoria, Elizabeth’s love of Early Music took her to England and then France, for six years, where she worked as a soloist and taught school choirs.
+After graduate studies in musicology at the University of Victoria, Elizabeth’s love of Early Music took her to England and then France, for six years, where she toured as a soprano soloist and taught school choirs.

 Carolyn Howe received her Bachelor of Music in Voice Performance from the University of Victoria, and has long been an active member of Victoria’s music community.
 In 2006, Carolyn joined Hexaphone, a collaborative chamber ensemble of six voices, specializing in unaccompanied repertoire sung one voice to a part.
 Highlights of her work with Hexaphone included performing in the Victoria Symphony New Currents Festival of Music, at the Voice ++ Festival at Open Space, premiering BC 150 Project: Five Songs For BC, and winning the Elmer Iseler Prize in 2012 at the International Choral Kathaumixw.